chris-j-akers/i8080-javascript/README.md

 For *Space Invaders*, the video buffer is written at a 90 degree angle.
 Back in the '70s, they simply rotated the monitor in the arcade cabinet by 90 degrees to set it upright.
 In this emulator, it is resolved by temporarily rotating the context of the HTML canvas by 90 degrees before writing out the contents of the video buffer, then rotating the context back, all in one frame.

 See the `useEffect()` function in the [Screen.jsx](src/emulators/space-invaders/src/components/game-cabinet-components/Screen.jsx) component which fires each time the `VRAM` state changes.

+### Sound

+Sound is not yet implemented in the emulator, but will be eventually.
+It should be as simple as trapping calls the `OUT` opcode and playing a sound through the users browser.

 ## Additional Hardware